 They get ready to stop the dolls and Yergor (Patrick Sane) the demon that controls them.
 He sends his minions into town to collect souls.
 It’s all going to end with a showdown at the factory, complete with dolls, demons and even a lightsaber.

-Between that and the admittedly juvenile humor such as the dolls spraying a nasty goo out of their asses, Doll Factory manages to keep from dragging once we get out of the party.
+Between that and the admittedly juvenile humour such as the dolls spraying a nasty goo out of their asses, Doll Factory manages to keep from dragging once we get out of the party.
 There may be a few too many dick jokes and stereotypical nerd Melvin is overplayed but it works for the most part.
-And Melvin’s uber nerdiness does set up the Star Wars inspired finale quite nicely.
+And Melvin’s uber nerdiness does set up the Star Wars-inspired finale quite nicely.

 Doll Factory would have played a lot better if it had come out closer to when it was filmed.
 Some of the territory it covers has been pretty well done since then.
 As I said earlier, I’m at a loss as to why it didn’t, it’s an enjoyable if unremarkable B movie.
 And a better one than quite a few of the ones that were released in those years.